paulinho-16/MEIC-TVVS/assignments/assignment2.md

 }
 ```

 The first two cases' tests succeed, but there are two tests in the final case that fail.
-This occurs because there is no verification for the `column` value being out of bounds, given the author just assumes that this case never happens, since there are only seven clickable columns.
-However, if a future feature allows manual insertion of a `column` value in the terminal, or a new column is added, an error might occur.
+This occurs because there is no verification for the `column` value being out of bounds, given the author just assumes that this case never happens since there are only seven clickable columns.
+However, if a future feature allows the manual insertion of a `column` value in the terminal, or a new column is added, an error might occur.
 Therefore, this test was made to prevent future errors from being created, and we recommend handling these cases in the source code.

 ![12 tests from `isCellEditable` pass successfully, 2 fail](./images/cp_tests4.png)